HanaokaYuzu/Gemini-API/README.md

 asyncio.run(main())
 ```

-### Generate image with ImageFx
+### Generate images with ImageFx

 In February 2022, Google introduced a new AI image generator called ImageFx and integrated it into Gemini.
 You can ask Gemini to generate images with ImageFx simply by natural language.

+> [!IMPORTANT]
-**Important**: Google has some limitations on the image generation feature in Gemini, so its availability could be different per region/account.
+> Google has some limitations on the image generation feature in Gemini, so its availability could be different per region/account.
 Here's a summary copied from [official documentation](https://support.google.com/gemini/answer/14286560) (as of February 15th, 2024):
+>

->Image generation in Gemini Apps is available in most countries, except in the European Economic Area (EEA), Switzerland, and the UK.
+> > Image generation in Gemini Apps is available in most countries, except in the European Economic Area (EEA), Switzerland, and the UK.
 It’s only available for **English prompts**.
->
+> >
->This feature’s availability in any specific Gemini app is also limited to the supported languages and countries of that app.
+> > This feature’s availability in any specific Gemini app is also limited to the supported languages and countries of that app.
->
+> >
->For now, this feature isn’t available to users under 18.
+> > For now, this feature isn’t available to users under 18.

 ```python
 async def main():